 Increase in Heart Rate and Blood Pressure

 Caffeine and theobromine both cause negative effects on your cat’s heart, increasing blood pressure and heart rate.
-This can be dangerous when cats eat chocolate, especially for those of a smaller size and with chronic conditions.
+So, cats that eat chocolate, especially those that are smaller or have chronic health issues, are at risk.

 One possible complication is arrhythmias.
 These are irregular heartbeats that can cause serious issues.
 Because the heartbeats are irregular and out of sync, blood flow to other vital organs will be impaired.